How to Build a RESTful API with Node.js, Express, and MongoDB

 };

-At this step, here is what role.route.ts looks like:
+At this step, this is what the file "src/routes/role.route.ts" looks like:

 import { Router } from 'express';